tkvogt/judy-graph-db/README.md

 On the downside (currently):
  - Deletion not tested and slows down the queries
- - No persistency yet
- - No thoughts on concurrency yet
  - No REST API yet (wich is maybe good for typesafety and that there are no standard passwords like [MongoDB](https://www.theregister.co.uk/2017/01/11/mongodb_ransomware_followup/))
  - Cannot handle graphs that don't fit into memory
  - Judy Arrays are in IO.
 It is a binding to a C libary that is not easy to understand.